|Frequently Asked Questions|

 How are street light outages reported and to whom? (top)

-The Public Works Department maintains the street lights along Main Street from Highway 1 to Filbert Street and the 300-500 blocks of Seymour Street.
+The City maintains the street lights along Main Street from Highway 1 to Filbert Street and the 300-500 blocks of Seymour Street.
 Pacific Gas & Electric Company (PG&E) maintains all the other street lights.

 Where can I pick up sand bags? (top)